autosub-team/autosub/README.md

-Autosub is an email based system for submitting and automatically testing student assignments in courses.
+Autosub is an email based system for generating, submitting and automatically testing student assignments in courses.

 It includes VELS (VHDL E-Learning System) for supporting VHDL training courses.
-The students submit VHDL models by Email, which are automatically simulated and tested by a testbench on the server.
-The student receives an email response about the success or failure of the test within seconds or minutes.
+Students receive individual tasks and submit VHDL models by email, which are in succession automatically simulated and tested by testbenches on the server.
+Students receive email responses about the success or failure of the test within seconds or minutes.
-The system comes with a set of VHDL assignments for VHDL beginners.
+VELS comes with a set of VHDL assignments for VHDL beginners.

-For documenation, please refer to our user manual (https://github.com/andipla/autosub/blob/master/doc/doc_pdf/usermanual.pdf) ,the autosub specification (https://github.com/andipla/autosub/blob/master/doc/doc_pdf/specification.pdf) and the specification of the existing VHDL tasks(https://github.com/andipla/autosub/blob/master/doc/doc_pdf/tasks-specification.pdf)
+For documenation, please refer to our user manual (https://github.com/autosub-team/autosub/blob/master/doc/doc_pdf/usermanual.pdf) and the specification of the existing VHDL tasks(https://github.com/autosub-team/autosub/blob/master/doc/doc_pdf/tasks-specification.pdf)

 --